Song Zuying

 Song Zuying (宋祖英 (Sòng Zǔyīng); born August 13, 1966) is a Chinese classical/folk singer.
+In 2006, she received a Grammy nomination for Best Classical Crossover Album for Song Zu Ying: The Diva Goes To The Movies at the 49th Annual Grammy Awards.

 Early life

 Song was born in Guzhang County, part of Xiangxi Tujia and Miao Autonomous Prefecture, Hunan.
 She is of Miao ethnicity, and studied at the Department of Music and Dancing at the Central Institute for Nationalities in Beijing, after which she studied at the China Music College.
 Her father died when she was 12, and she is the oldest daughter.
 In 1991, she joined the Chinese People's Liberation Army Naval Song and Dance Troupe as a national first-class singer.